National Security Scholars Program

 Focusing on the needs of the intelligence and defense industry in Maryland, the I-Fund’s National Security Scholars Program (NSSP) offers opportunities for scholarships, assistance with national security clearance processing, internships, and future employment to students who attend an I-Fund member college or university.

-Now entering its 19th year, the NSSP has awarded more than $3M in scholarships to 275 students attending an I-Fund member college or university.
+Now entering its 19th year, the NSSP has awarded more than $3.4M in scholarships to more than 300 students attending an I-Fund member college or university.
 Additionally, the NSSP provides a network of opportunities to its partners for the purpose of maintaining a pipeline of future hires addressing current and future employment challenges of the national security industry in Maryland.

 Students selected to participate in the program may receive the following benefits: